hrmoncada/MMDAHE/README.md

 - adjncy (the compressed adjacent list), adjncy = [1,3,0,4,2,1,5,0,4,3,1,5,4,2]

-Fpr example2 : Give a a directed graph based on the following structure:
+Example 2 : Give a a directed graph based on the following structure:
 ```sh
 0---1---2
 |   |   |